 A legal aid advisor representing a trafficked person must be qualified as a senior caseworker or advanced caseworker under the IAAS.
 A senior or advanced caseworker will be able to advise and represent victims of trafficking in respect of any applications to the UKVI, and in appealing decisions.
 To undertake judicial review work, the advisor must be a solicitor.

 It’s important to understand that the legal costs of representing a victim of trafficking can be high; not just the fees for the advisor, but substantial costs on top for professional interpreters and for expert reports (sometimes called ‘disbursements’), which can run into several thousands of pounds.
-A victim who can afford to pay their advisor’s costs may not be able to pay for these essential disbursements.
-A legal aid advisor will be able to claim the costs of disbursements under legal aid.
+Even if a victim can afford to pay their advisor’s costs, they may not be able to afford these essential disbursements.
+A legal aid advisor will be able to claim the costs of disbursements under the legal aid scheme.

 There is another advantage in going to a legal aid firm.
-Their advisors have to pass exams, which include questions on representing victims, and they are regularly audited by their regulators.
+Their advisors have to pass exams, which include questions on representing victims of trafficking, and they are regularly audited by their regulators.
 Advisors working for solicitor firms that do not do legal aid work do not need to be accredited and are rarely audited.
-They may never have had any formal training or education regarding immigration or trafficking specifically.
+They may never have had any formal training or education regarding trafficking specifically, or even in respect of immigration casework.
 For this reason, even if the trafficked person does not qualify for legal aid and is paying privately, it may be advisable for them to seek help from a legal aid firm that also does private work.

 Finding an advisor

 Some advisors are experienced in asylum and trafficking work, put in a lot of time and effort to add value to their clients’ cases, and care very much about the outcome for the client.
 Many others do not have the engagement, skills or experience necessary to run these complex cases.
-Poor advisors can do great damage to their clients’ cases.
-A case that should succeed is much more likely to fail if the advisor does not know or care what they are doing.
+Poor advisors can do great damage to a case.
+A case that should succeed (ie one that has ‘merit’) may fail if the advisor does not know or care what they are doing.

 Finding a good advisor is not easy, particularly in parts of the country where there are no or few legal aid advisors.
 Generally speaking, ATLEU would recommend those advisors who do legal aid work as there is at least some real oversight of the quality of work they do.
-Saying that though, there are some very good advisors and lawyers who only do private work, but they are likely to be beyond the means of most trafficked persons.
+But even amongst legal aid advisors, some are poor.
+And there are some very good advisors and lawyers who only do private work, but they are likely to be beyond the means of most trafficked persons.

 It is not always a good idea to use an advisor simply because they have been recommended by friends, family, members of the person’s diaspora community, or by interpreters.
 Local community firms may have advisors able to speak the trafficked person’s language, but that, in itself, is not a good enough reason to use them.
 All advisors should, if necessary, use professional interpreters to overcome any language difficulties.
 It’s better to use the organisations mentioned above to recommend a good advisor.